PrathmeshArdak/task-manager-nestjs-react/README.md

 # Task Management Application

-A full-stack task management application built with NestJS, React, TypeScript, and PostgreSQL.
-The application allows users to create, read, update, and delete tasks with a clean and intuitive interface.
+This is a Task Management Application I built to strengthen my skills in full-stack development.
+It uses React (frontend), NestJS (backend), and PostgreSQL (database).
+The app allows users to create, update, and track tasks through a responsive UI and secure REST APIs.

 ## Features